These are the characters that appeared in the game Live A Live

 - Good Scars, Evil Scars: She has a cross-shaped one on her face, and while she's definitely a rowdy girl on the outside, she's a good girl inside.

-- Lightning Bruiser: Amongst the successors, she's the fastest of the group, but she doesn't have low enough attack/defense to put her into Fragile Speedster.
+- Lightning Bruiser: Amongst the successors, she's the fastest of the group (she'll actually max out her speed stat around level 16), but she doesn't have low enough defense to put her into Fragile Speedster.

 - Not So Different: When picked as the finale protagonist, she will remark that Oersted reminds her of her past self.

-- The Smurfette Principle: Can be the only female protagonist, or she could end up dead, when not chosen as the star pupil.
+- The Smurfette Principle: Largely averted - she can be the only female protagonist, or she could end up dead, when not chosen as the star pupil - and the game doesn't use the usual 'only girl' tropes with her.

 - Tomboy: Li speaks very roughly, but is genuinely surprised when she's called a 'girl' by Yuan and Sammo.